NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages-V2.md

 - Only the following file extensions are allowed to be added to a symbol package. ```.pdb,.nuspec,.xml,.psmdcp,.rels,.p7s```
 - Only managed [Portable pdbs](https://github.com/dotnet/corefx/blob/master/src/System.Reflection.Metadata/specs/PortablePdb-Metadata.md) are currently supported on nuget symbol server.
-- The pdbs and associated nupkg dlls need to be build with compiler version 15.8 or above (see [pdb crypto hash](https://github.com/dotnet/roslyn/issues/24429))
+- The pdbs and associated nupkg dlls need to be built with the compiler in Visual Studio version 15.9 or above (see [pdb crypto hash](https://github.com/dotnet/roslyn/issues/24429))

 The symbol package publish on nuget.org will fail if any other file types are included in the .snupkg.